 So what are you going to do with all of that stuff?

-Organize and sort possessions that require storage.
+Organize, sort and reduce possessions that require storage.

-Take unwanted material and trash to the County Landfill.
+Take unwanted materials to the County Landfill.

 Participate in an organized community clean up or arrange for a clean up